 This past month has been incredible.
 Despite some minor setbacks (difficulty in getting an account set up with the local bank, misunderstanding how my phone plan worked and confusion surrounding my working visa), life here so far is great.

+That’s a wrap on one month in Berlin.
 I look forward to see what life in Berlin brings in 2015.
 All the best to you and yours.
 See you next year!